ArdaEO14455/Netsia_AI_Project_Front/README.md

 Node.js API: https://github.com/ArdaEO14455/Netsia_AI_Project_Back
 Python Webserver (AI): https://github.com/atabahr/Flask

-Set up the Node.js using the README in that repository.
+Set up the Node.js API using the README in that repository.
 Once set up on a development server, ensure that the server's URI is added to the env in this repository under REACT_APP_API_KEY

 ### Running the Application